hmslima/sambahsacompletegrammar/sambahsa-en.md

 **The people *****(low social class)***** –** id popule {id pOpül}

 Can you understand how the language works?
-In the sambahsa logic you don't speak “the secreatry” or “the man”, but “she secretary” and “he man”.
-Bear in mind that the articles suffers the declination as well as the pronouns.
+In the logic of Sambahsa you don't speak “the secretary” or “the man”, but “she secretary” and “he man”.
+Bear in mind that the articles suffers the declension as well as the pronouns.

 ***The***** dog loves *****the***** woman – ***el* kwaun lieubht *iam* gwen {el kwAon liöbt yam gwen}

-    You could not translate “The dog loves the woman” as “el kwaun lieubht ia gwen” because the definite article that is linked to the substantive “woman” must suffer the declination to accusative.
+You could not translate “The dog loves the woman” as “el kwaun lieubht *ia* gwen” because the definite article that is linked to the substantive “woman” must suffer the declension to accusative.

 Another example, but involving the dative case too: